Alamo Collaborative Online International Learning

 Yes, you may.
 Students may earn a maximum of three digital badges for the successful completion of COIL courses.
 Badges include Global and Cultural Openness, Global and Cultural Curiosity, and Global and Cultural Communication.
 Faculty works with our COIL Coordinators to assist students with completing a short questionnaire to earn their digital badge.

 Learn more about COIL courses, events, and the importance of virtual exchange programs toward experiential learning.
 Join the AlamoCOIL student family in AlamoEXPERIENCE.

 Faculty Resource Suite

 Fall Call for Applications is from January - April.
 Spring Call for Applications is from October - November.
 There are a limited number of seats for new COIL Villagers each semester.
-Apply for an opportunity to join the next cohort as soon as possible.
+Submit a COIL proposal below to join the next cohort.

 The OIP will allocate financial resources to select activities to assist with the implementation of COIL throughout the Alamo Colleges District.
 These resources will include:

 - Administrative support for partnering efforts

 - Can be created in any discipline; interdisciplinary collaborations work well